 The investigation of the polaron spectral function was stimulated when the exact sum rules for dilute electron-phonon systems were formulated by Kornilovitch \cite{Pasha3} (see also Ref.\cite{Berciu}).
-It was shown, that the spectral function proposed in Ref.\cite{AlexandrovRanninger} satisfies only the zero sum rule.
-On the other hand the numerical calculations in Ref.\cite{Bonca2} obey the sum rules derived for the limit of zero polaron density $n=0$.
-In Ref.\cite{Berciu} an uncontrollable approximation of the polaron Greens function which neglects all momentum dependence of the self-energy was suggested.
-In spite of the fact, that this approximation provides reasonable agreement with the exact sum rules for $n=0$ limit, it fails badly especially near the singularities of the self energy in the physically important adiabatic limit $\omega_0 \ll t$.
+It was shown that the spectral function proposed in Ref.\cite{AlexandrovRanninger} satisfies only the zero order sum rule.
+On the other hand, the numerical calculations in Ref.\cite{Bonca2} obey the sum rules derived for the limit of zero polaron density $n=0$.
+In Ref.\cite{Berciu} an uncontrollable approximation of the polaron Greens function which neglects all momentum dependence of the self-energy was proposed.